 Wilmington College is rooted in historic Quaker values that include integrity, service, simplicity, equality, peace and social justice, and respect for all persons.
 The College seeks to educate the whole person – intellectual, emotional, physical, and spiritual – in ways that foster critical thinking, reflection, free exchange of ideas, open inquiry, tolerance, and a desire for lifelong learning.

-Students with disabilities have graduated from Wilmington College with degrees from every academic area; they have demonstrated the value of persons with disabilities to our community and paved the way for others to follow.
-The Office of Disability Services works with students and faculty to ensure that a disability will not be a barrier to equal opportunity and access to educational programs and services; however, the student’s own engagement in the accommodation process is a key factor to her or his success.
-The Disability Services Handbook provides information about policies, procedures, and resources available at Wilmington College for students with disabilities.
+Disability Services works with students and faculty to ensure that disability will not be a barrier to equal opportunity or access to educational programs and services.
+The student’s own engagement in the accommodation process is also a key factor to her or his success.
+The documents below provide information about policies, procedures, and resources available at Wilmington College for students with disabilities.

-It is the policy of Wilmington College to comply with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state regulations that prohibit discrimination on the basis of disability.
+It is the policy of Wilmington College to comply with the Americans with Disabilities Act Amendments Act of 2008 (ADA), Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state regulations that prohibit discrimination on the basis of disability.